Jazz improvisation: Targeting

-One of the key concepts of improvisation is targeting, a technique used by Parker.
+One of the key concepts of improvisation is targeting, a technique used by Charlie Parker.
 Targeting means landing on the tones of a chord.
 A chord is built of a root (1st) and the notes a 3rd, 5th, 7th, 9th, 11th and 13th above the root in the scale.
 There are a number of ways to target a chord tone.
 The first is by ascending or descending chromatic approach (chromatic targeting).
 This means playing the note a semitone above or below one of the chord tones.
 In the key of C, the notes in the tonic chord are C(1st or root of chord), E(3rd), G(5th), and B(7th).
 So by playing a D sharp at the end of a line then resolving (moving up a semitone) to an E, this would be one basic example of targeting and would be targeting the third of the chord (E♮).
 This may be used with any factor of any type of chord, but rhythm is played so that the chord tones fall on the downbeats.

 In Bebop melodic improvisation, targeting often focused on the 9th, 11th and 13th of the chord - the colour tones - before resolving later in the phrase to a 7th chord tone.
 In bebop the 9th, 11th and 13th notes were often altered by adding sharps or flats to these notes.
 Ninths could be flatted or sharpened.
 Elevenths were typically played sharpened.
 Thirteenths were often played flat.
 Enclosure is the use of scale tone(s) above the targeted note and chromatic tone(s) below, or scale tone(s) below and chromatic tone(s) above.

 "Flat 9" theory

-Another technique in jazz improvisation used by Parker is known "three to flat nine".
+Another technique in jazz improvisation used by Charlie Parker is known "three to flat nine".
 These numbers refer to degrees of the scale above the root note of a given chord in a chord progression.
 This is a bebop approach similar to targeting.
 This technique can be used over any dominant chord that can be treated as a flat nine (b9) dominant chord.
 It entails moving from the third of a dominant chord, to the flat nine of a dominant chord, by skipping directly to the ninth, or by a diminished arpeggio (ascending: 3rd, 5th 7th, ♭9th).
 The chord often resolves to a major chord a perfect fourth away.
 For example, the third of a G7 chord is B, while the flat ninth is A♭.
 The chord resolves to C and the note A♭ leads to G.